-All teacher education courses in VU's College of Education include professional experience and supervised teaching practice in schools.
+All teacher education courses in VU's College of Arts, Business, Law, Education and IT include professional experience and supervised teaching practice in schools.

-Other courses in the College of Education, such as early childhood, youth work and TESOL courses, also involve placements in professional settings.
+Other courses in the college, such as early childhood and youth work courses, also involve placements in professional settings.

 Students who are pre-service teachers are required to successfully complete placement in a professional setting as part of their course.